siyuchen712/profile-analysis/README.md

 **1. Temporal Plotting**

 **2. Summary Tables with basic statistics**
-* List out outrage data
+* List out outrage data (Usually because of reading errors or opened thermal couple)
 * Statistic summary of all the cycles
 * List out all the calculate result of each cycle: (the attributes listed as below)
    * Cold_soak_duration_minute